-DIVIDENDS RECEIVED DEDUCTION.
-A corporation that owns units generally will not be entitled to the dividends received deduction with respect to many dividends received from the trust because the dividends received deduction is generally not available for distributions from regulated investment companies.
-However, certain ordinary income dividends on units that are attributable to qualifying dividends received by the trust from certain corporations may be reported by the trust as being eligible for the dividends received deduction.
+Dividends Received Deduction.
+A corporation that owns units generally will not be entitled to the dividends received deduction with respect to many dividends received from your trust because the dividends received deduction is generally not available for distributions from regulated investment companies.
+However, certain ordinary income dividends on units that are attributable to qualifying dividends received by your trust from certain corporations may be reported by the trust as being eligible for the dividends received deduction.

-SALE OR REDEMPTION OF UNITS.
-If you sell or redeem units, you will generally recognize a taxable gain or loss.
+Sale or Redemption of Units.
+If you sell or redeem your units, you will generally recognize a taxable gain or loss.
 To determine the amount of this gain or loss, you must subtract your tax basis in your units from the amount you receive in the transaction.
 Your tax basis in your units is generally equal to the cost of your units, generally including sales charges.
-In some cases, however, you may have to adjust your tax basis after you purchase units.
+In some cases, however, you may have to adjust your tax basis after you purchase your units.
+Further, if you hold your units for six months or less, any loss incurred by you related to the disposition of such a unit will be disallowed to the extent of the exempt-interest dividends you received, except as otherwise described in the next section.